FaridArbai/PeopleDetector/README.md

 # HOG-Human-Detector
-Pedestrian detection system using the Histogram of Gradients algorithm
+Image processing algorithm for human detection based on histogram of gradients.